baasbox/docs/RestAPI/Admin/admin_database_management.rst

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
--  Code 404: file not present.
+-  Code 404: file not present
 -  Code 200: OK and returns the stream of the file

 Delete a file